picarrow/hit-match/README.md

 # Hit Match v1.8.0
 ## 🟧 About
-&nbsp;&nbsp;&nbsp;&nbsp;Hit Match is a Minecraft data pack library that facilitates the selection of entities that have exchanged damage with players.
+&nbsp;&nbsp;&nbsp;&nbsp;Hit Match is a Minecraft data-pack library that provides solutions to common cases where it would otherwise be difficult to select the correct entity.

+&nbsp;&nbsp;&nbsp;&nbsp;Part of its implementation uses an advancement-based approach to detect when certain events occur and what entities contributed to them.
+As advancements are inherent to only players, a player must be involved in the event for the event to be detected.
+This system covers damage exhanges that involve a player and interactions with an entity that originate from a player.
+Each entity that participated in these event, which are to be referred to as hit events, can be easily selected.
-For example, it can make poisoning a mob a player hurt trivial, where often selecting the correct mob to poison is difficult.
+For example, this system can make poisoning a mob a player hurt trivial, where often selecting the correct mob to poison is difficult.
-It can even trivialize the application of an arrow's custom effects to a pierced mob.
+It can also trivialize the application of an arrow's custom effects to a pierced mob.

-As Hit Match is built on the advancement system, and advancements are inherent to only players, it cannot process damage exchanges that do not involve a player.
-That includes situations where a mob hurts another mob.
+&nbsp;&nbsp;&nbsp;&nbsp;There is another system in Hit Match that can detect any entity that is dying.
+For an entity to be considered dying, it has to be a living entity and has to be performing its death animation.
+It is to be referred to as a death event when an entity is detected dying.
+This system is based on techniques that involve entity selectors and entity score retrieval.
 ## 🟧 Installation
 ***It is recommended that a stable version from [Releases](https://github.com/picarrow/hit-match/releases) is installed.***